Transfer data with AzCopy v10 (Preview)

 .\azcopy <cmd> --help # Example: .\azcopy cp -h

 Create a blob container or file share

 .\azcopy make "https://account.blob.core.windows.net/container-name"

 .\azcopy make "https://account.file.core.windows.net/share-name"

-If you've enabled hierarchical namespaces on your blob storage account, you can use the following command to create a new file system (Blob container) so that you can upload files to it.
+If you've enabled hierarchical namespaces on your Blob storage account, you can use the following command to create a new blob container for uploading files.

 .\azcopy make "https://account.dfs.core.windows.net/top-level-resource-name"

 Use the copy command to transfer data from the source to the destination.
 The source or destination can be a:

 - Local file system

 - Azure File/Directory/File Share URI